Ways to Give

 Making a Difference, Sharing the Gifts of the Church

 Local Catholics went from non-involvement in ecumenical efforts to service on the front lines—and attitudes toward Catholics became light-years better.
-Today, this close-knit parish—which Glenmary returned to the pastoral care of its diocese in 2012—is preparing to build a new church for its growing congregation, carrying out the plans we put in place while I was pastor.
+Today, this close-knit parish, which Glenmary returned to the pastoral care of its diocese in 2012, is preparing to build a new church for its growing congregation, carrying out the plans we put in place while I was pastor.

 These are just some of the ways Glenmary missioners and coworkers are changing lives with the help of our partners in mission.
 If you would like to learn more about becoming a partner with Glenmary, please contact me.